Allen-Tildesley/examples/python_examples/GUIDE.md

 the contributions of r-space and k-space terms will change, but their sum should remain approximately constant.

+There is also a comparison with a simplified particle-mesh Ewald method.
+As discussed in the text, the charge distribution is assigned to a cubic mesh, Fourier transformed by FFT, and used to calculate the total potential energy, using the solution of Poisson's equation in Fourier space.
+In doing so, accuracy is improved by optimizing the so-called influence function G.
+In this example, we use a simple sharpening function discussed by

+* V Ballenegger, JJ Cerda, C Holm, _J Chem Theo Comp,_ __8,__ 936 (2012)

+but more sophisticated optimized functions are possible.
+It is easy to comment out this sharpening function, to see the extent of the correction; it is reasonably significant for the default parameter values.

+See below for more discussion of the mesh function, provided in `mesh_module.py`, and of the FFT routine which is illustrated in `fft3dwrap.py`.

+## Mesh program
+The program `mesh.py` generates a random configuration of a small number of charges and illustrates the way this may be assigned to a regular cubic mesh using the triangular-shaped cloud distribution described in

+* RW Hockney, JW Eastwood, _Computer simulation using particles_ (Adam Hilger, Bristol, 1988)

+The function generating the charge density is provided in `mesh_module.py`.
+The mesh dimension is, by default, kept small enough to print out the whole array for inspection afterwards.
+The number of charges and mesh dimension may be adjusted by the user, via JSON parameters.

 ## Cluster program
 The `cluster.py` program is self contained.
 It reads in a configuration of atomic positions and produces a circular linked list for each cluster identified within it.